-What Notes From a Big Country is about:
+What Notes From A Big Country Is About

-It’s always interesting to learn about culture differences between the US and other English speaking countires, and I think Byrson is the only one who can make it enteraining reading it on paper, rather than me going out and just talking to Americans.
+It’s a series of mini-entries about the difference between American and British culture.
+It’s always interesting to learn about cultural differences between the US and other English-speaking countries.
+I think Bryson is the only one who can make it entertaining reading it on paper.

-What I thought:
+What I Thought

-Bryson is experiencing culture shock to some degree after living in the UK and so are we as most readers wont have been living in both the US and UK at somepoint.
+Bryson is experiencing culture shock to some degree after living in the UK, and so are we, as most readers won’t have been living in both the US and UK at some point.
 At least to me, it was shocking to learn some of the real anecdotes from suburban America.
-I’ve been to America a few times but it’s usually tourist America.
+I’ve been to America a few times, but it’s usually tourist America.